mecid/mecid.github.io/_posts/2019-05-09-haptic-feedback-in-ios-apps.md

 #### Conclusion

 Today we discussed a straightforward and accessible feature of iOS SDK.
 Haptic Feedback can be very useful both for accessible part of your user base and for anyone who engaged in your app.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading and see you next week!